 If you ever consider surgery for a bulging disc in your lower back, reach out to Laser Spine Institute to learn more about minimally invasive spine surgery.
 By using a less than 1-inch incision and other muscle-sparing techniques, our highly-skilled surgeons are able to treat a bulging disc on an outpatient basis.
 The result is less risk of complication and a shorter recovery time compared to traditional open spine surgery.^

-Learn more by contacting our team of Spine Care Consultants today for a no-cost MRI review* to determine if you may be a candidate for one of our procedures.
+Learn more by contacting our team of Patient Empowerment Consultants today for a no-cost MRI review* to determine if you may be a candidate for one of our procedures.